KelvinMartinez2014/Hello_World/Master Project Development Plan.md

 Due date March 1, 2019
 Goal: App GUI Design and DBMS instance

-Some Markdown text with <span style="color:blue">some *blue* text</span>.

 1. ER mapping and DBMS instance hosted on the cloud should be functional as of February 24, 2019. (<span style="color: green">Completed</span>)

 2. App mock screenshots and/or wire frames with matching requirements and task descriptions should be done by February 28, 2019.
+(In Progress)

 3. Gantt Charts should be done before February 27, 2019.
+(Completed)

-4. Detailed Project Development plan for Sprint II should be done from February 24, 2019 to February 27, 2019
+4. Detailed Project Development plan for Sprint II should be done from February 24, 2019 to February 27, 2019 (Completed)

-5. Updated version for the Master Development Plan should be done from February 26, 2019 to February 28, 2019
+5. Updated version for the Master Development Plan should be done from February 26, 2019 to February 28, 2019 (Completed)

 ## Updated Gantt chart for Sprint 1:
 ![Table 1](https://github.com/KelvinMartinez2014/Hello_World/blob/Sprint-1/Table%201%20Completed.PNG)